Bg

 Sadly, there’s just no POOF solution.
 Instead, prevention is often key when it comes to limiting bedtime battles.

 Now that you have your emergency tool for bedtime resistance (the intermission), let’s talk about prevention.
 It’s always better to avoid the problem in the first place, isn’t it?
+Here are tips to help with bedtime:

 Here’s one of those annoying sleep contradictions: Kids can have a harder time falling asleep when they’re under-tired and when they’re overtired.
 That’s why you’ll want to aim for the to make sure the wake window before bed is just right.